Reimagining Remote Teaching

 Personal Application Question #1

-Think of a time in which you and others you know (family members, friends, and classmates) experienced an an event that some viewed as threatening and others viewed as challenging.
-What were some of the differences in the reactions of those who eperiences the event as thratening compared to those who viewed the event as challenging?
+Think of a time in which you and others you know (family members, friends, and classmates) experienced an event that some viewed as threatening and others viewed as challenging.
+What were some of the differences in the reactions of those who experience the event as threatening compared to those who viewed the event as challenging?
 Why do you think there were differences in how these individuals judged the same event?

 Sample Case Study #1